safocl/Watcher/README.md

 ### Dependies:
-gtkmm3 -- to make and linkage (headers and libs). this project use [nlohmann/json](https://github.com/nlohmann/json/tree/eb7376bb131a4b19a5fc6aacfd046fd298cd0119) for JSON parse.
+gtkmm3 -- to make and linkage (headers and libs). sdl2_mixer -- to make and linkage (headers and libs). this project use [nlohmann/json](https://github.com/nlohmann/json/tree/eb7376bb131a4b19a5fc6aacfd046fd298cd0119) for JSON parse.

 ### Build